Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students will build on their prior knowledge of solving equations to learn how to solve absolute value equations.
-Students will then compare and contrast the four types of equations: two-step, multi-step, literal, and absolute value equations.
-This is the fourth lesson of four in the “Journey of the Isolated Variable” lesson series.
+In this lesson, students build on prior knowledge of solving equations to learn how to solve absolute value equations.
+Students then compare and contrast four types of equations including two-step, multi-step, literal, and absolute value equations.
+This is the fourth lesson in the four-part "Journey of the Isolated Variable" lesson series.

 Essential Question(s)

-How do I solve one-variable absolute value equations?
+How do you solve one-variable absolute value equations?

 Snapshot